 The Strategic Plan is being used to guide the development of UDC-CC over the next several years.
 The plan outlines the vision, mission, goals, and strategic objectives for the institution.

 The UDC Community College is a college of the University of the District of Columbia and is accredited by Middle States Commission on Higher Education.

 History and Future Plans

-In January 2009, under the leadership of Dr. Allen Sessoms, President of the University of the District of Columbia (UDC), the University announced its intention to create a community college.
-Dr. Jonathan Gueverra is the CEO of the Community College and is leading the efforts of this institution.
+In January 2009, the University of the District of Columbia (UDC) announced its intention to create a community college.
+Dr. Calvin E. Woodland is the acting CEO of the Community College and is leading the efforts of this institution.